zac11/restful-pactum-tests/README.md

 ## Run in CI

-This uses Github Actions to run the tests.
+[In Progress] This uses Github Actions to run the tests.
 A GA workflow file is present in the `.github/workflows` directory.